Sylvestre Ilunga

-Sylvestre Ilunga Ilunkamba (born 1947, Katanga Province, Belgian Congo) is a Congolese politician who was appointed as the Prime Minister of the Democratic Republic of the Congo in May 2019, formally establishing his government in August 2019.
+Sylvestre Ilunga Ilunkamba (born 1947) is a Congolese politician who was appointed as the Prime Minister of the Democratic Republic of the Congo in May 2019, formally establishing his government in August 2019.
 He has had a long political career going back to the 1970s, having held a number of ministerial cabinet posts, and was previously a professor at the University of Kinshasa since 1979.
 Ilunga has also been the secretary general of Congo's national railway company.
-He has a reputation as an experienced public servant and technocrat, as well as an ally of former President Joseph Kabila.
+He has a reputation as an experienced public servant and technocrat, as well as an ally of former president Joseph Kabila.

-Biography
+Early life and career

 Sylvestre Ilunga was born in 1947 in the Katanga Province (today Haut-Katanga Province since the 2015 partition).
 He hails from the Luba ethnic group of Katanga.
 Ilunga worked as an economics professor at the University of Kinshasa since 1979.
 Ilunga entered politics in 1970 and held various government offices throughout the 1980s and 1990s, notably the cabinet posts of Minister of Planning (1990) and Minister of Finance (1990–1991) under the regime of Mobutu Sese Seko.
 After the fall of the Mobutu regime, Ilunga left the country and established a mining company in South Africa in 1993.
 He would return to the DRC a decade later.
 Since the 1990s he has largely been in retirement, except for being appointed in 2014 as the head of the SNCC, the national railway company of DR Congo.
 He was an economic advisor to the young President Joseph Kabila early in his term and oversaw the implementation of World Bank and IMF mandated reforms, including the privatisation of some government assets.